wp-plugins/cr3ativ-sponsor/readme.txt

 sponsor_level - this is required to request the short code to work

 category - this would be the sponsor level.
 You would type in the ‘slug’ name of the sponsor level you created.
 To determine the ‘slug’ name, click ‘Sponsor Level’ under the Sponsor menu option and you will see all the levels you have created, the level you would type in here is what is shown (exactly shown) in the ‘slug’ column.
+If you want all sponsors, just skip this step.

-orderby - type ‘ASC’ or ‘DESC’ to change how the order of the sponsors
+orderby - type ‘asc’ to order by the sponsors by the first created (post date) - meaning the first sponsor you created will appear first, type ‘desc’ to order by last created (post date) - meaning the last sponsor you created will appear first, type ‘rand’ to order by random (each time the page refreshes the order will change) or type ‘menu_order’ if you have placed numerical values in the Page Attributes ‘Order’ to order specific to your needs.
+If you choose ‘menu_order’, they numerical system will be desc meaning 5, 4, 3, 2, 1 order.

 columns - you can enter ‘1’, ‘2’, ‘3’ or ‘4’ here